top of page

 Rules vs Agreements

-Since emotions are unpredictable, it helps to develop the skillset to handle uncomfortable feelings with grace than to try and avoid any and all situations that may provoke them, i.e., developing techniques for self-soothing, communicating effectively about difficult emotions, and taking care of one another emotionally.
+Since emotions are inherently unpredictable, it's far more helpful to develop the skills to handle uncomfortable feelings with grace than to try and avoid situations that may trigger them.
+This includes learning self-soothing techniques, improving communication around difficult emotions, and providing emotional support for one another.

-• "Rules" suggests something set in stone.
-Flexibility is the number-one characteristic of relationships that stay strong and healthy long-term.
-It is important to keep up an open and ongoing conversation about their relationship agreements.
+The term "Rules" suggests something set in stone, while flexibility is the key to relationships that stay strong and healthy.
+It is important to keep up an open and ongoing conversation about relationship agreements.
 Maybe before you decided to open up your relationship, it made sense to agree to share everything with one another, but now that you’re drawing close to a new partner, you’re realising that you have to think about what implications that arrangement has for their privacy.
 These can be very challenging conversations, and there’s no one right answer to any of the questions they raise—which might be why it’s tempting to just come up with a rule and hope you can stick to it.
-The people whose relationships thrive the most are those who have learned how to have these tough conversations, approaching each other with warmth, honesty, and a spirit of teamwork that can carry them through.

-• Very often, agreements get broken because they weren’t well-made in the first place.
-There are a few different ways that this happens: Sometimes, one partner will agree to a rule that they already know they can’t keep, just because they want to avoid conflict.
+Agreements can break down because they weren’t well-thought-out in the first place.
+There are several ways that this happens: Sometimes, one partner will agree to a rule that they already know they can’t keep, just because they want to avoid conflict.
 Sometimes, loopholes will crop up because the partners aren’t comfortable enough to honestly discuss important aspects of the agreements they’re making.
+The use of alcohol or other substances may affect a person's ability to keep to an agreement.

-When people think in terms of rules rather than agreements, they’re much less likely to have a deep conversation about what they envision.
+When people focus on rules rather than agreements, they’ often skip deep conversations about what they truly envision.
 They’re more likely to simply lay out the rules they expect each other to follow and leave it at that.
-Unfortunately, by doing that, they’re also setting themselves up problems down the road.
+Unfortunately, this can lead to misunderstanding and problems down the road.

 bottom of page